 Our growing suspicion that sliders and video backgrounds were largely just distracting bloat was confirmed when we encountered impassioned articles by SEO authority Yoast on why sliders suck and why video backgrounds suck.

 Here’s our take on why sliders and video backgrounds might not always be the best option for your site.

 - According to research published on http://shouldiuseacarousel.com, only 1% of visitors actually click an image in a slider, and of those, 89% click the first image.
 That means any other images you’ve got there are going to be ignored.

 - Busy visitors don’t have time to sit and click through sliders just to look at pretty pictures.
 They are on your site looking for information, and you have to give it to them within 7 seconds or they’ll click away.

 - Sliders and carousels slow download time and chew up data.
 This has a negative effect on your SEO (site performance being a ranking factor) and is guaranteed to irritate mobile users (who are now a major portion of your users).

 - Sliders can end up being a way of covering up a lack of focus in your business.
 Instead of offering the visitor a clear and powerful promise or value proposition, you overwhelm them with options and expect them to figure out what you do.
 But they won’t – they’ll just click away.

 I think that at some stage sliders did have a kind of coolness factor to them and they might have fascinated people enough to get them to stay for the whole show, but we’ve moved on.
-Heck, at the time of writing this our own website has a slider on the home page.
-We know it’s got to go, and we also know that finding the right message to replace it is going to take a bit of work.
+Heck, at the time of writing this our own website has a slider on the home page (now removed).

 To be fair, there might be individual cases where sliders work really well on a website.
 The key is to be clear and desive about why you want the slider and how it supports the mission of your website.